Mission

 Workgroup Goals

-• Early childhood services/programs are reaching and engaging all families in need of support/early childhood programming and information.
+• Early childhood services and programs reach and engage all families who need support, programming, and information.

 • Improve maternal and child health outcomes through an active collaboration with WIC, the GSC, and GSPC.